sraesch/distributed-workflow/README.md

       # The first stage of the job that exports the data and serializes it
       - name: Request Data
         task_class: export-data # The task class that should be executed
+        # If the task fails, the job will fail as well
+        job_failed_on_error: true
       - name: Download Data
         # Optionally, the stage can have a spawn_task that runs and creates a file called
         # spawn.json.
 This file contains an array of input parameters for the tasks